lechevaa/PETExamples/README.md

 - 5SpotInverted : Test case of optimize bottom hole pressures in 4 injectors.
 The model is 2D with 2500 gridcells, and the model has three-phase flow.
 - 3dBox         : Data assimilation of a 3D reservoir with 3 injectors and 3 producers.
 Four different fidelity levels.
 Set up with ES.
 - Rosenbrock    : Minimize the Rosenbrock function (https://en.wikipedia.org/wiki/Rosenbrock_function) in any dimension
+- Quadratic     : Minimize a quadratic function on the form ax² + bx, in any dimension

 **Installation**